Smokey-Smoky | Commonly Confused Words

 etymology

-• Smokey often refers to a character or proper noun, like Smokey Bear who teaches about forest fire prevention.
+• Smokey is often used as a proper noun, as in the name Smokey Bear, the mascot for forest fire prevention.

-• Smoky is commonly used as a descriptive word to describe something filled with or resembling smoke.
+• Smoky is an adjective that describes something filled with or resembling smoke.

 © 2025 Lithium Lab Pte Ltd